Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: intrinsic Purcell protection

 \section{intrinsic Purcell protection}

 The qubit in our device has direct capacitive coupling with the filter and with its own readout resonator simultaneously.
-Although its idle frequency (4.5 GHz) is designed to be significantly detuned from both the filter modes and the resonator mode, the Purcell leakage induced by this multi-mode electromagnetic environment may still jeopardize the lifetime of the qubit \cite{houckControllingSpontaneousEmission2008}.
-To suppress this influence, an auxiliary mode (Mode C) is introduced to provide additional Purcell protection for the qubit, as described in Sec.~\ref{sec:concept} and illustrated in Fig.~\ref{fig_1}.
+Although the qubit’s idle frequency is designed to be significantly detuned from both the filter modes and the resonator mode, the dissipation induced by this multi-mode electromagnetic environment may still jeopardize the lifetime of the qubit \cite{houckControllingSpontaneousEmission2008}.
+To mitigate this effect, an auxiliary mode (Mode C) is introduced to provide additional Purcell protection near the qubit’s operating frequency, as described in Sec.~\ref{sec:concept} and illustrated in Fig.~\ref{fig_1}.
 The effect of this intrinsic Purcell protection will be discussed more quantitatively in this section.

 We model the filter resonator using the distributed circuit shown in Fig.~\ref{fig_pfpro}, where the filter resonator is separated into three sections with lengths $l_{p1}$, $l_{p2}$, and $l_{p3}$.

 Port 1 and port 2 represent the input and the output ports of the filter, respectively, while port 3 represents the qubit coupled to the filter.
 The intrinsic Purcell protection mentioned above can be understood as the blockade of signals transmitted between ports 2 and 3.
 To elucidate this point, we compute the transfer impedance $Z_{23}(\omega)$ between port 2 and port 3, and the solution is given by (see Appendix~\ref{sec_notchfilterEq} for details)